 Don’t Ignore Other Hair Zones

-Lastly, you need to make sure that you work with hair color companies like us to find the proper dyes for other areas of your clients’ bodies.
-These include their eyebrows, along with the roots, under the arm, and the pubic region.
+Lastly, you need to make sure that you work with hair color companies like us to find the proper colors for other areas of your clients’ bodies.
+These include their eyebrows, along with the roots, and other regions.
 Talk to them about whether or not they want to get dyed here before you start.

 Typically, blonde hair in these areas will give away a dye job to anybody who sees the hair.
-If they shave the underarm and pubic areas, there’s less of a demand.
-However, different-colored eyebrows are a dead-giveaway and should be adequately dyed to maintain color consistency.
+Different-colored eyebrows are a dead-giveaway and should be adequately dyed to maintain color consistency.

 We Can Help You Out

-As you can see, working with the best hair companies in the USA can help make it easier for you to dye blonde hair.
-And getting the best colors, tones, and textures should be a lot easier with a high-quality dye that doesn’t cost you an arm and a leg.
+As you can see, working with the best hair companies in the USA can help make it easier for you to color blonde hair.
+And getting the best colors, tones, and textures should be a lot easier with a high-quality color that doesn’t cost you an arm and a leg.
 Therefore, you should contact us at Artego USA to learn more about your coloring options.
-We have a very large supply and stock of dyes that are restocked continuously and which can provide your salon with the best dye options that you can find for your money.
+We have a very large supply and stock of colors that are restocked continuously and which can provide your salon with the best options that you can find for your money.